-- A. Connect the PC monitor and keyboard cables to the rear of the chassis (see Fig. 1 for an SL or MSA unit, and Fig. 2 for an HL unit). - B. Turn on the PC monitor. - C. Power on the R3000 by dropping down the face plate and pressing the large button at the right of the front panel (see Fig. 3 for an SL unit, Fig. 4 for an MSA unit, and Fig. 5 for an HL unit).
+- A. Connect the PC monitor and keyboard cables to the rear of the chassis (see Fig. 1). - B. Turn on the PC monitor. - C. Power on the R3000IR by dropping down the face plate and pressing the large button at the right of the front panel (see Fig. 2).

-Once the R3000 is powered up, proceed to the Login screen instructions.
+Once the R3000IR is powered up, proceed to the Login screen instructions.